asu-kim/efficient-DDE-experiments/Results/README.md

 # Experiment Results
-This directory contains scripts to process the experiment results.
+This directory contains scripts to process and visualize the experiment results.
 ```
 efficient-DDE-experiments/
 |-- Results/
     |-- HLA_like/                      /* Results with the HLA-like approach  */
-    |-- Solution/                      /* Results with out solution approach */
+    |-- Solution/                      /* Results without solution approach */
     |-- SOTA/                          /* Results with the SOTA approach */
     |-- combineCSVAverage.py           /* Python script to combine CSV files storing the measured lags*/
     |-- generateGnuplot.py             /* Python script to modify Gnuplot files according to the measured lags*/